zammad/zammad-admin-documentation/manage-users.rst

 ...can only be set here, via this mask!

 First, you can set which role the user should have in the system.
-Does this user have administrative rights, is he/she an agent who processes the tickets or a customer who only sees and processes his own tickets?
+Does this user have administrative rights, is he/she an agent who processes tickets or a customer who only sees and processes his own tickets?

 .. image:: images/manage/Zammad_Helpdesk_-_Users-6b.jpg

 If the current user is an agent, you can select this option to open further settings.
-Now it is possible to select which rights are assigned to him in which group:
+Now it is possible to select which rights are assigned to the agent and in which group:

 .. image:: images/manage/Zammad_Helpdesk_-_Users-7.jpg